A Patchwork of Complexity

 So it’s likely that in the future we’re going to see more scrutiny of how organizations ensure that their systems get the most up to date protection available.
 And evitability attention will extend beyond Windows PC’s to today’s most widely used computing devices – smartphones and tablets.

-Why then are one third of IOS devices running out of date software ?
+Why then are one-third of iOS devices running out of date software?
 There are a range of reasons.
 Software updates simply aren’t available for iPhone and iPad models more than 4 years old.
-Inertia causes may users to delay installing upgrades; other users are reluctant to upgrade until the new release has been thoroughly road tested by early adopters.
-In the enterprise context an organization may delay upgrading until critical apps have been adapted to support the new version of the operating system.
+Inertia causes many users to delay installing upgrades; other users are reluctant to upgrade until the new release has been thoroughly road tested by early adopters.
+In the enterprise context, an organization may delay upgrading until critical apps have been adapted to support the new version of the operating system.